Most Americans have used FedEx at some point to deliver or receive packages, as it’s one of the most reliable courier services in the country.

 “Received From/Released to an ODA Agent” means the recipient’s address is outside the primary delivery area.

 FedEx has specific agents that deliver to extended service locations.
-This exception status means that the item had been referred to these specialized employees.
+This exception status means the item was referred to these specialized employees.

 5. Commitment Not Due/Not Attempted

-When you see “Commitment Not Due/Not Attempted” as FedEx delivery status, FedEx already has the package, but they might not deliver it immediately.
+When you see “Commitment Not Due/Not Attempted” as FedEx delivery status, FedEx already has the package but might not deliver it immediately.

 They might wait for the commitment delivery date before delivering the package.